JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 -   [Updating the Type Checker](#updating-the-type-checker): Adjusting TypeScript's type errors to be more lenient
 -   [Updating Transformers](#updating-transformers): Adjusting output JavaScript for more varieties of constructors

+I'll give a high-level overview for each.
+I'd strongly recommend referring back to the pull request in your local editor to understand the flow of code.

 ---

 ## Updating the Type Checker

 Most use cases for including non`-this`, non-`super` code in the constructor of a derived class are fairly small.
-The ones I'd seen in the wild were generally about logging and/or creating a temporary variable to be passed as an argument to the `super(...)` call.
+The ones I'd seen in the wild were generally about logging and/or creating a temporary variable to be passed as an argument to the `super()` call.
+I also didn't want to spend a great deal of time to handle complicated logical cases.

 Thus, I thought it'd be best to tweak TypeScript's type system logic without overhauling it.
-Instead of requiring the `super(...)` call be the _first_ expression in the constructor, I would make two requirements:
+Instead of requiring the `super()` call be the _first_ expression in the constructor, I would make two requirements:

 -   It would need to be a _root-level_ expression: meaning it couldn't be contained in a block such as an `if` or `for`
 -   Runtime uses of `this` and `super` keywords would not be allowed before that root-level expression